 Determining the most appropriate placement for a child is a two-step process:

-1. A child’s level of functioning and associated needs are determined by requesting an evaluation or re-evaluation through the school or independent professional(s).
+1. Determine the child’s level of functioning and associated needs by requesting an evaluation or re-evaluation through the school or independent professional(s).
 This evaluation should include specific recommendations for supports, educational services and levels of treatments.

-2. Prospective teacher(s), service provider(s) and school administrator(s) work in collaboration to develop a well-defined and thorough IEP, including a discussion of options for placement.
+2. Prospective teacher(s), service provider(s) and school administrator(s) work with parents to develop a well-defined and thorough IEP, including a discussion of placement options.

 Least Restrictive Environment

-When faced with the challenge of selecting an appropriate placement for a child, parents and professionals need to understand the concept of “least restrictive environment” (LRE).
-IDEIA sets up procedural guidelines to ensure a free appropriate education in the least restrictive environment tailored to the child’s individual needs.
+When selecting an appropriate placement for a child, parents and professionals need to understand the concept of “least restrictive environment” (LRE).
+The Individuals with Disabilities Education Improvement Act (IDEIA) sets up procedural guidelines to ensure a free appropriate education in the least restrictive environment, tailored to the child’s individual needs.

 Additionally, school safety concerns are addressed in IDEIA, and educational services cannot be withheld as a disciplinary remedy.
 While students with disabilities may be suspended for disciplinary concerns that would also apply to general education students, educational services must continue at all times, even when a student is expelled for behavior not associated with his/her disability.

 See Educational Mandates for more information about IDEIA and educational law.